JasonLin8888/My-Mindscape/DESIGN.md

 Flask-Session is an extension for managing user sessions in Flask applications.
 It is employed to keep track of user logins and ensure certain routes are accessible only to logged-in users.

-Flask-Uploads (Not Used)

-While initially considered, Flask-Uploads was not used in the final implementation.
-This library facilitates file uploads in Flask applications.
-In the context of MyMindscape, it could be utilized for handling profile picture uploads.

 Matplotlib